Szegoo/Grants-Program/applications/dotflow.md

 Our project will comprise of two smart contracts coded in ink!, and a React.js-based user interface.

 The first contract will store users' address-related data in an entity called `Identity`.
 Each user will have their own `Identity`, which will contain their addresses across different chains.
 The Identity creators will be responsible for updating their addresses if any changes occur.
-Every Identity will be assigned a unique `IdentityId`, which will serve a crucial purpose in the second contract.
+Every Identity will be assigned a unique `IdentityNo`, which will serve a crucial purpose in the second contract.

 Additionally, this contract will feature a function that, based on input arguments, will return the appropriate destination address for fund transfers.
 This function will mainly be used by the user interface.

-The second contract will be an address book that enables users to store the `IdentityId`s of the people they are most frequently engaged with .
+The second contract will be an address book that enables users to store the `IdentityNos` of the people they are most frequently engaged with .
 Each user will have the option to create their own address book, where they can add a nickname to each identity to differentiate them easily.

 The UI we are going to build will serve the purpose of interacting with both of our contracts.
 Users will be able to create an identity and customize the addresses of their identity.
 Using the UI users will also be able to create their address book and customize it.
 The most important functionality the UI will provide will be routing.
 When a user wants to transfer some funds to an identity the user will only have to worry about the token, start and destination chain and the identity they want to send the token to.
 Based on all of this the UI will query the first contract and based on that create a transaction that will route the funds to the proper address.

 In case the start and destination chain are not the same, the UI will create an XCM message that will route the funds to the proper blockchain.

-Our ink! smart contracts will be deployed on the Astar network,
+Our ink! smart contracts will be deployed on the Astar network.

 ### Ecosystem Fit